Yuichi Nakayama: Super Formula

 Nakayama made his début in Super Formula in 2014 with KCMG.
 He finished in eighteenth position in the championship standings, without scoring a point.
-Despite this, the team decided to retain him for the 2015 season.
+Despite this, the team decided to retain him for the 2015 until 2016 season.
+Nakayama replaced Artem Markelov at the sixth round due to Markelov being called up to race for BWT Arden in the FIA Formula 2 Championship.
+Nakayama then return to KCMG for 2 rounds to cover Kamui Kobayashi.
+Nakayama covers for Sacha Fenestraz at Kondo Racing after Fenestraz unable obtain visa entrance to Japan.
+Nakayama did not score a point, and competed all but two rounds that season.